jersoncarin/fast_query_builder/README.md

 Fast Query Builder is a database PDO/MYSQL Builder thats make you easy to work wit the querying the database

-  - Type some Markdown on the left
+  - Fast and Smooth
-  - See HTML in the right
+  - No more sphagetti code
-  - Magic
+  - Easy to query

 # Requirements